Esri/arcgis-runtime-samples-macos/arcgis-runtime-samples-macos/Maps/Open map (URL)/README.md

-# Open an existing map
+# Open a map from a URL

-This sample demonstrates how to open an existing web map on your Mac.
+This sample demonstrates how to open a web map from a URL on your Mac.

 ## How to use the sample